Keriew/augustus/res/manual/README_map_editor_scenario_events.md

 ### Custom variable value
 + type = custom_variable_check
+  - Note: To import custom variable names via the events file, use "<custom_variable uid="Myvariablename" initial_value="0"/>" entries in the variables section at the top of the events file.
+You can have a maximum of 100 different custom variables.
-+ variable = Which custom variable to use.
-Allowed values: 0 to 19.
++ variable_uid = The unique name (uid) of the custom variable to use.
+  - Allowed values: Any uid of any custom variable that you have imported / set up via the editor.
 + check = What sort of check are we doing.
 Allowed values: "eq", "gte", "lte", "neq", "lt", "gt".
 + value = The amount to check for.
 Allowed values: -1000000000 to 1000000000.

 ### Favor
-+ type = favor
++ type = stats_favor
 + check = What sort of check are we doing.
 Allowed values: "eq", "gte", "lte", "neq", "lt", "gt".
 + value = The amount to check for.
 Allowed values: Any number from 0 to 100.